Gatland in Wales contention if coach Pivac leaves

 Pivac says he is continuing in his role and is travelling to France on Sunday to check out venues for the World Cup.

-Meanwhile, hooker Ken Owens says the autumn internationals had been difficult but for "for a number of reasons which he was not going to go into today".
+Meanwhile, hooker Ken Owens says the autumn internationals had been difficult "for a number of reasons which he was not going to go into today".

 "In terms of us as players, we've worked hard, we've stayed close together, we've got things wrong," Owens told BBC Radio Cymru.